erikvanmechelen/wind/manuscript/fundamentals.md

 I first played Diplomacy at age 15 in 2002, a face-to-face game hosted by my history teacher.
 After winning as Germany, I started a Diplomacy Club which took over our school.
 Today, I'm a council member of the [MN Diplomacy Club](https://mndiplomacyclub.com) and earned Player of the Year in the inaugural 2019 season for best overall results.

-I expect to play in the next two World Diplomacy Championships, Carnage in 2020 and Thailand 2021.
+I expect to play in the next World Diplomacy Championships, Carnage in 2020.

 ## Stealing Your Destiny